Utility pole: History

 In some parts of Australia, wooden poles are rapidly destroyed by termites, so metal poles must be used instead and in much of the interior wooden poles are vulnerable to fire.
 The Oppenheimer pole is a collapsible wrought iron pole in three sections.
 It is named after Oppenheimer and Company in Germany, but they were mostly manufactured in England under license.
 They were used on the Australian Overland Telegraph Line built in 1872 which connected the continent north to south directly through the centre and linked to the rest of the world through a submarine cable at Darwin.
 The Stobie pole was invented in 1924 by James Cyril Stobie of the Adelaide Electric Supply Company and first used in South Terrace, Adelaide.

 One of the early Bell System lines was the Washington DC–Norfolk line which was, for the most part, square-sawn tapered poles of yellow pine probably treated to refusal with creosote.
 "Treated to refusal" means that the manufacturer forces preservatives into the wood, until it refuses to accept more, but performance is not guaranteed.

 Some of these were still in service after 80 years.
 The building of pole lines was resisted in some urban areas in the late 19th century, and political pressure for undergrounding remains powerful in many countries.

 In Eastern Europe, Russia, and third-world countries, many utility poles still carry bare communication wires mounted on insulators not only along railway lines, but also along roads and sometimes even in urban areas.
 Errant traffic being uncommon on railways, their poles are usually less tall.
 In the United States electricity is predominately carried on unshielded aluminum conductors wound around a solid steel core and affixed to rated insulators made from glass, ceramic, or poly.
-Telephone, CATV, and fibre optic cables are generally attached directly to the pole without insulators.
+Telephone, CATV, and FOCs are generally attached directly to the pole without insulators.